 What is the CAVE Program?

-The Clark Anti-Violence Education (CAVE) program was founded through generous grants from the U.S. Department of Education and the U.S. Department of Justice.
-The goal of the program is to reduce dating violence and sexual assault at Clark University through education programs and campaigns throughout the year.
-It is a coordinated effort by several offices at Clark, including law enforcement, the Dean of Students office, athletics, health care services, the counseling center, residence life, judicial board, and representatives from student government and other concerned student groups.
+The Clark Anti-Violence Education (CAVE) program was initially founded through generous grants from the U.S. Department of Education and the U.S. Department of Justice.
+Housed within the Office of Wellness and Prevention Education, the goal of the program is to reduce dating violence and sexual assault at Clark University through education programs and campaigns throughout the year.
+It is a coordinated effort by several offices at Clark, including law enforcement, the Dean of Students office, athletics, health services, the counseling center, residence life, the judicial board, and representatives from student government and other concerned student groups.

-What Kinds of Programming are Scheduled or Planned?
+What Kinds of Programs are Scheduled or Planned?

-In addition, we are working with several community partners to bring other types of programming to campus at key times, such as during Domestic Violence Awareness Month in October and Sexual Assault Awareness Month in April.
-Check our Facebook page for regular updates about events and information as well!
+In addition, CAVE collaborates with several community partners to bring other types of programming to campus at key times, such as during Domestic Violence Awareness Month in October and Sexual Assault Awareness Month in April.
+Ongoing awareness events are conducted all year, in collaboration with a variety of on campus groups.
+You can also "like" our Facebook page for regular updates about events and for additional informationl!

 How Can Students Become Involved?